Other Forms of DNAs:

 The mitochondrial transcription and packaging factor Tfam imoses U-turn on mitochondrial DNA. http://www.nature.com/

 Three-dimensional views along each axis, of two-dimensionally curved and three-dimensionally curved DNA structures.
 The figure shows the structures formed by the nucleotide sequences (A5GTAC)9 (left), (A5GTACGA5GTGCAC)4 (top) and (A5GTACGTC)7 (right).
 For DNA-drawing softwares,

 Importance of Curved DNA:

 During transcriptional initiation or activation the upstream regions of DNA have been found to be bent and curved, so the regulatory proteins bound at far regions, by curving or bending of the DNA, bring distant regions near to each other.
 Such curved DNA is also used during initiation of replication.
 Location of curvature segments may be present in the upstream, downstream or with in the promoter regions of the gene.
-Such DNA s can be used in site-specific integration or recombination, and very many times used during DNA repair.
-Curving of DNA is one of the most efficient methods of compacting the genomic DNA, which is often of very large size.
+Such DNAs can be used in site-specific integration or recombination, and very many times used during DNA repair.
+Curving of DNA is one of the most efficient method of compacting the genomic DNA of very large size.